-The application for the 2019-20 Grant Program for Dependents of Police, Fire, or Correctional Officers is available to download and print from this website.
+The application for the 2020-21 Grant Program for Dependents of Police, Fire, or Correctional Officers is available to download and print from this website.
 Use the 2020-21 application to apply for the fall 2020, spring 2021, and summer 2021 terms.
 Complete applications received by ISAC after the deadline dates (see How to Apply, above) will be processed only for subsequent terms, with June 15, 2021 as the final date of acceptance for the summer term.
 To ensure you are also considered for other forms of financial aid, we remind you to complete and submit the Free Application for Federal Student Aid (FAFSA®) if you have not already done so.

 Applicants must reapply each academic year.

 Children of disabled police and fire officers need not have been born, legally adopted or in the legal custody of the officer before the disability occurred in order to receive this grant.

 Allow at least four weeks for the processing of the application.
 Qualified applicants are sent a Notice of Eligibility letter from ISAC.